Getting a building permit

 You can apply for both at the same time, however, it is important to know that approval for a building permit may take days whilst other permits can take longer.

-Depending on the circumstances, you may need a report and consent permit, legal point of discharge, bushfire attack level form, an asset protection permit or road reserve permit.
+Depending on the circumstances, you may need the Report and Consent of the relevant authority, a legal point of discharge, a bushfire attack level, an asset protection permit or road reserve permit.

 You will need make sure you have all the permits you need before you start building.